front-end-foundations/6-Basilica/readme.md

 * { color: $basil-green }
 ```

-Here is a larger example includng variables for breakpoints and more:
+Here is a larger example including variables for breakpoints and more:

 Example: